cowens87/lotus_flower_bomb/README.md

 As a visitor
 When I visit an admin Teahouse show page
 Then I see a section titled "Action Required"
-In that section, I see a list of all Teas for this Teahouse that have a pending application and have not yet been marked "approved" or "rejected"
+In that section, I see a list of all Teas for this Teahouse that have a pending request and have not yet been marked "approved" or "rejected"

-26. [ ] done >>  Action Required Links to Application Show Page
+26. [ ] done >>  Action Required Links to Request Show Page

 As a visitor
 When I visit an admin Teahouse show page
 And I look in the "Action Required" section
-Then next to each Tea's name I see a link to the admin application show page where I can accept or reject the Tea.
+Then next to each Tea's name I see a link to the admin request show page where I can accept or reject the Tea.
 ```
 ```
 ## Extensions